gempy-project/gempy_engine/gempy_engine/dev_notes.md

 TODO:

-- [ ] Refactor code
+- [ ] Refactor code: Refactor until exporting scalarfield and gradient
+    - [X] weights
+    - [ ] scalar field export
+    - [ ] gradient export

+- [ ] Add benchmark test
+    - Small medium and big model
+    - xla, pykeops

+- [ ] Gradient to scalar field
+    - Mixing xla-eager
+    - putting keops in the middle

+- [ ] Data
-- [ ] Data `__post_init__` should go to utils
+    - [ ] `__post_init__` should go to utils
+    - [ ] Add hash function to all data classes

-- [ ] Test in the covariance module if we can mix eager and function
+- [ ] Test in the covariance module if we can mix eager and xla

 - [ ] Keep the range cont by increasing r

-- [ ]  NOTE: Interesting enough this Gx and Gy are swapped between numpy and pykeops TODO: Check that it does not have effect in the scalar field

 Notes
 =====

 - Do not try to reinvent the wheel follow tensorflow intalation guide for gpu
     - Tensorflow instalation guide install a gcc and g++ compiler and set them default
-    - Use the following to change the default compiler. **Pykeops** needs gcc 8 (April 2021)
+    - Use the following to change the default compiler.
         - `sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-9 50`
         - `sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-9 50
           `- Intalling pykeops is a nightmare: